 Throughout history, aviation has been shaped by daring Native American women who were pioneers in flight and innovation.
 Here are a few of their groundbreaking stories, in celebration of National American Indian Heritage Month:

-- Mary Riddle: Qualified to fly solo in 1930, Mary Riddle was the first Native American woman to earn her pilot’s license, and later her commercial license.
+- Mary Riddle: Qualified to fly solo in 1930, Mary Riddle was the first enrolled woman in a Native American tribe to earn her pilot’s license, and later her commercial license.
 Pictured on the cover of the Ninety-Nines’ June 1934 magazine, Riddle was best known for being a performing parachutist.
 She was a part of the Clatsop and Quinault tribes, and learned how to fly in Portland.
 Riddle was inspired to become a pilot when she was 17 years old and happened to see a woman crash in an airplane.
 Public opinion, Riddle said, was that women would never be successful pilots—she knew then that she wanted to prove them wrong.

 - Pearl Carter Scott: Eula “Pearl” Carter Scott is often referred to as the world’s youngest pilot, and was inducted into both the Oklahoma Aviation and Space Hall of Fame as well as the Chickasaw Nation Hall of Fame.
 She also served as a Chickasaw Nation legislator later in her life and was a charter member of the Smithsonian’s National Museum of the American Indian.
 Scott took to the skies at just 12 years old and earned her license at 13, completing her first solo flight at 14 in 1929.
 Years later, she flew as a stunt pilot.